 Here you may find some answers to your questions about Wholly Orders.
 When it comes to the more profound issues, the kind not listed in any FAQ, stay tuned to the podcast, and we will explore them together.

 Some (but not all) of the following material overlaps with material covered in the introductory episode of the podcast.

 Where are you from?

 Kansas.
 I’ve lived all over, but Kansas is the place where I grew up, and to which I always return.
 I live outside of Kansas City.

-What does the view of the Western tradition look like from suburban Kansas City?
+What does the view of the Western tradition look like from your neck of the woods?

 I often wondered if there was anything left for us in Western thinking and philosophy.
 Like many other spiritually-minded people in my generation, I sought refuge in the Eastern traditions.
 I got into Zen and eventually moved to Japan.
 Yet my practice went from diligent but to disillusioned.
 I learned from experience the truth of the adage: wherever you go, there you are.
 The spiritual quest there felt like a failure back then.
 Maybe that’s just because I still wasn’t quite ready to accept what I had gained from it.